Kalan-Lab/lsaBGC-Pan/README.md

 ### Documentation:

-Documentation and three separate tutorial showing application to:
+Documentation and three separate tutorials showing application to:

 * A small set of 7 *Cutibacterium avidum* and *Cutibacterium acnes* genomes (test dataset included with repo)
 * A set of 12 *Aspergillus flavus* genomes (fungal showcase)